uzumstanley/How-to-Avoid-Data-Bias/README.md

 • Analyse your data regularly.
 Keep track of errors and problem areas so you can respond to and resolve them quickly.

+• Carefully analyse data points before making the decision to delete or keep them.

+• Make bias testing a part of your development cycle.